US Depression Rates Hit All-Time High!

 The Effects of Depression Rates on Society

-Depression rates are on the rise in the United States, harming society as a whole.
+Depression rates are on the rise in the United States, harming society.
 When people are depressed, they are less likely to be productive members of the community, and they may also be more likely to engage in risky behaviors.
 Those are only a few reasons that it’s essential to help students make solid academic progress early in their schooling.
-This year, MDE will publish the results of a critical survey of more than 1,200 schools across the state.
+This year, MDE will publish the results of a critical survey of more than 1,200 schools nationwide.
 It shows school-level student growth data for each school in every subgroup, including students with disabilities.

 Conclusion

-Depression rates are on the rise, and more people seek help for the condition than ever before.
-If you’re struggling with depression, know that you’re not alone, and service is available.
+Depression rates are rising, and more people seek help for the condition than ever before.
+If you’re struggling with depression, know you’re not alone; service is available.
 Talk to your doctor about your options, and consider seeking therapy or counseling.
 There is no shame in admitting that you need assistance, and getting treatment for depression can make a huge difference in your life.